benjamincanac/nuxt-nation/slides.md

 <!--
 [click] In the past 7 months, we've completely rebuilt Nuxt UI from the ground up.

 In parallel, we worked on Nuxt UI Pro v3 as we needed it to actually build the Nuxt UI docs.
 It took a long time especially because we made the typography by hand.
-We're no longer using the `@tailwindcss/typography` plugin and this lets users customize the typography like any other component with the App Config.
+We're no longer using the `@tailwindcss/typography` plugin and this lets users customize the typography like any other component in the App Config.

 [click] It took a lot of time to write the docs for every component from scratch but it feels way better than before with way more examples.